 Running Calliope requires four things:

-- A solver: Calliope has been tested with GLPK, CPLEX, and Gurobi.
-Any other solver that is compatible with Pyomo, which Calliope uses to construct its models, should work.
+A solver: Calliope has been tested with CBC, GLPK, Gurobi, and CPLEX.
+Any other solver that is compatible with Pyomo should also work.

 Recommended installation method¶